hnewbold/Projects/README.md

 ## Featured Projects

 ### 1. Predicting Employee Attrition with Deep Learning: An Artificial Neural Network (ANN) Approach using TensorFlow
-This project involves developing an Artificial Neural Network to predict which employees are likely to leave the company based on various factors such as tenure, salary, and working hours.
-The project illustrates the power of deep learning models in extracting patterns and making accurate predictions.
-Additionally, it demonstrates the use of Keras Tuner for efficient hyperparameter tuning.
+This project utilizes a deep learning model, specifically an Artificial Neural Network (ANN), to predict whether an employee will leave a company based on common work-related attributes such as tenure, salary level, and work hours.
+Furthermore, Keras Tuner was used to efficiently find the best hyperparameters for the model.
+This process demonstrated the capability of deep learning models to make accurate predictions based on a limited set of variables, proving the effectiveness of careful tuning and model selection.

 <img src="1_oc1gaCFvgWXq_gHQFM63UQ.png" alt="ANN" width="300" height="150">